Facts about research in Healthcare and Ageing

 This understanding is applied at the levels of patient, group and community and takes into account such perspectives as genus and social culture.
 Closely related disciplines, such as medical and social behaviour and the humanities, influence the advancement of knowledge in this area.

-Natural Ageing and the Care and Nursing of the Elderly
+Natural ageing and the care of the elderly

 With an increasing elderly population medical research on aging is an important area of research.
 At Karolinska Institutet we perform broad research on dementia and the ageing of the brain, on treatment and care of the elderly and on the healthy aging.
 This covers, amongst other things, how the process of change that normal ageing involves is affected by individual characteristics and the social environment.
 It also deals with the individuals need for care and nursing in the terminal stage of life.